usnistgov/fipy/documentation/numerical/scheme.rst

 Numerical Schemes
 -----------------

-The coefficients of equation :eq:`eqn:num:dap` must remain positive, since an increase in a neighboring value must result in an increase in :math:`\phi_P` to obtain physically realistic solutions.
+The coefficients of equation :eq:`num:dap` must remain positive, since an increase in a neighboring value must result in an increase in :math:`\phi_P` to obtain physically realistic solutions.
 Thus, the inequalities :math:`a_A > 0` and :math:`a_A + F_f>0` must be satisfied.
 The